fillumina/maven-dependency-list/README.md

 # maven-dependency-list

-It **browses** trees of java `maven` projects (`pom.xml`) listing the dependencies for each project with various filters and eventually **changes** (filtered by project) the version of a specified dependency or plugin.
+**Scans** trees of java `maven` projects listing the dependencies of each project found.
+It allows **selections** by using REGEXP filtering and can **change** the version of a dependency or plugin in all projects at once.
+It also allows reverse viewing which list each project depending on a specific dependency.

-Java projects usually depends on a lot of reusable packages which increases reusability, testing and promotes single-responsibility principle ([SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).

-On the back side if a package is used in many different projects it rapidly becomes difficult to track what version each project is using (especially if they are a lot!).

-This utility has been created to show who depends on what in trees of projects.
-It can view dependencies or dependent packages and change the version of a dependency in bulk (i.e. when removing or adding [SNAPSHOT](https://maven.apache.org/guides/getting-started/index.html#what-is-a-snapshot-version) before or after releasing a project version).

 ## Build

+The Java project can be built with the usual `mvn clean install` given the presence in the path of both a JDK 1.8+ and maven.

-Use  `run-script-creator.sh` to create a `java` command line application embedded into a shell script (`run-maven-dependency-list.sh`).
+Use the script  `run-script-creator.sh` (derived from this [gist](https://gist.github.com/briandealwis/782862/9cc9ef8a78af3bb78a692313f8bfa6fb76ab4663)) to create a `java` command line application embedded into a shell script (`run-maven-dependency-list.sh`).
 It needs a compatible [JRE 8](https://www.java.com/en/download/manual.jsp) available in the system.

-If you don't have access to `bash` shell you can call it directly with: `java -jar maven-dependency-list-1.2.jar`  where the `jar` file is created in the `target` folder after compilation (`mvn clean install`).
+If you don't have access to a `bash` shell you can use the application by calling it directly with: `java -jar maven-dependency-list-1.2.jar`  where the `jar` file is created in the `target` folder after compilation (`mvn clean install`).

-## Tree visualization
+## Tree Visualization

-This application is geared towards directory of java projects with useful features such as reverse searching (dependent object for each dependency), to analyze a single project use the [Maven Dependency Tree Plugin](https://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html).
+This application is geared towards directory of java projects with useful features such as reverse searching (showing dependent projects for each dependency).
+To analyze a single project and view the full dependency tree use [Maven Dependency Tree Plugin](https://maven.apache.org/plugins/maven-dependency-plugin/tree-mojo.html).

 ## Versions